 New Contexts for Old Texts: Unorthodox Texts and Monastic Manuscript Culture in Fourth- and Fifth-Century Egypt (NEWCONT)

 Who produced and used the Nag Hammadi Codices and similar manuscripts?
 And what role did these codices and their texts play in the lives of the communities that produced and used them?
-Eschewing the category of ‘Gnosticism,’ this ERC-financed research project analyses the codices and their texts in light of late antique Egyptian monasticism.
+Eschewing the category of ‘Gnosticism,’ Hugo Lundhaug and his team analyze the codices and their texts in light of late antique Egyptian monasticism in this ERC-financed research project.